williamfgc/hpc-wdr/README.md

 ## How do I contribute?

 We encourage the community to contribute to the content of the website.
 However, content must be in scope as outlined on the
-<a class="highlighted" href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/site-overview/" target="_blank" style="color:#D4AC0D;">Site Overview</a>,must follow the site <a class="highlighted" href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/codeofconduct/" target="_blank" style="color:#D4AC0D;">Code of Conduct</a>, and must be approved by the HPC WDR Editorial Board.
+<a class="highlighted" href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/site-overview/" target="_blank" style="color:#D4AC0D;">Site Overview</a>, must follow the site <a class="highlighted" href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/codeofconduct/" target="_blank" style="color:#D4AC0D;">Code of Conduct</a>, and must be approved by the HPC WDR Editorial Board.

 ## Contributing for Those Who Are Not Familiar with the Git Workflow